Tigers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Detroit Tigers and Spencer Torkelson will take on the Oakland Athletics and Brent Rooker on Tuesday at 6:40 PM ET, in the first of a three-game series at Comerica Park.
+Spencer Torkelson and the Detroit Tigers meet JJ Bleday and the Oakland Athletics at Comerica Park on Wednesday at 6:40 PM ET, in the second game of a three-game series.

-The Tigers are favored in this one, at -165, while the underdog Athletics have +140 odds to win.
-The total for the game is set at 8.5 runs.
+The Athletics are listed as +180 moneyline underdogs for this matchup against the favored Tigers (-225).
+The total is 8.5 runs for the game.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.